The Metric Completion of Outer Space: Description of the distance in the completion

 When $T$ is any tree, the supremum in the formula for the distance might not be realized.
-We now show that if $T$ is simplicial then the supremum is realized and can be obtained by taking a maximum on a finite set of conjugacy classes.
+We now show that if $T$ is simplicial then the supremum is realized and can be obtained by taking a maximum on a finite set of conjugacy classes which we call candidates.
+We first recall the definition of the Bass Group of a graph of groups.